-- It is better compared to all of other SAAS ecommerce platforms.
+- It is better compared to all other SAAS eCommerce platforms.

 - Important features like professional reports are only available in the top tier plans.

 - Staff accounts are limited you get 2 in 29$, 5 in 79$, and 15 in $299 plans.

 - You have to pay a transaction fee for every sale you make.

-- You are limited to use only the tools in Shopify app store.
+- You are limited to use only the tools in the Shopify app store.

-- Powerful tools and highly customizable themes are all premium.
+- Powerful tools and highly customizable themes are all premia

-- Any of the tools you buy are only available for 1 store.
+- Any of the tools that you buy are only available for 1 store.
 If you have another store, you need to buy it separately.

 - Product variation options are limited.

-WooCommerce is a free plugin which makes a normal WordPress website into an ecommerce website.
+WooCommerce is a free plugin that makes a normal WordPress website into an eCommerce website.
 Both WooCommerce and WordPress are free for anyone to use.
-But to you need to pay for Domain and Hosting from a hosting provider.
+But you need to pay for Domain and Hosting from a hosting provider.

-- Since important things other than hosting is hosting is free, it is much cheaper than Shopify.
+- Since important things other than hosting is free, it is much cheaper than Shopify.

 - Unlimited staff accounts.